jordanmoore/jordanmoore.github.io/_posts/2022-09-19-working-backwards-from-magic.md

 </tr>
 </table>

 The issue with conventional thinking is that it often involves an abundance of rules and processes that rarely produce the insanely valuable outcomes.
-The possibility set is artificially limited from the start.
+The possibility space is artificially limited from the start.
 Ideas that create companies like Uber are left for other daring adventurers and the conventional thinker can only watch from the sidelines and wait for ideas to become mainstream before integrating them.

-Working backwards from magic starts from a completely different possibility space.
+Working backwards from magic starts from a completely different and grander possibility space.
 It begins with the simple question: "if this worked like magic, what would that look like?"

 <img src="/img/spacex.png" class="spacex">